Leviticus 16 – The Day of Atonement

 “Aaron shall offer the bull as a sin offering, which is for himself, and make atonement for himself and for his house.
 He shall take the two goats and present them before the LORD at the door of the tabernacle of meeting.
 Then Aaron shall cast lots for the two goats: one lot for the LORD and the other lot for the scapegoat.
 And Aaron shall bring the goat on which the LORD’s lot fell, and offer it as a sin offering.
 But the goat on which the lot fell to be the scapegoat shall be presented alive before the LORD, to make atonement upon it, and to let it go as the scapegoat into the wilderness.”

-b.
-Then Aaron shall cast lots for the two goats: one lot for the LORD and the other lot for the scapegoat: One goat was for the LORD and would be sacrificed as a sin offering and one goat would be the scapegoat and would be released to the wilderness.
+c.
+Then Aaron shall cast lots for the two goats: one lot for the LORD and the other lot for the scapegoat: One goat was for the LORD and would be sacrificed as a sin offering.
+The other goat was the scapegoat and would be released to the wilderness.
 Each goat had an important role on the Day of Atonement.

-i.
+ii.
 The scapegoat was literally the “escape goat.”
 It escaped death and went into the wilderness.
 Scapegoat translates the Hebrew word azazel.
-“The meaning of this word is far from certain… The word may perhaps signify ‘removal’ or ‘dismissal’… Probably the best explanation is that the word was a rare technical term describing ‘complete removal.’”
+“The meaning of this word is far from certain….
+The word may perhaps signify ‘removal’ or ‘dismissal’….
+Probably the best explanation is that the word was a rare technical term describing ‘complete removal.’”
 (Harrison)

 2. (11-14) The bull for the sin offering.